ConnectyCube/wp-connectycube-chat-widget/README.md

 ## Installation

-1. Download or clone this repo into `wp-content/plugins/` so the plugin path is `wp-content/plugins/connectycube-chat-widget/`.
+1. Download [ZIP archive of the plugin] (https://github.com/ConnectyCube/wp-connectycube-chat-widget/archive/refs/heads/main.zip)
-2. In WordPress admin go to **Plugins** and activate **ConnectyCube Chat Widget**.
+2. In WordPress admin go to **Plugins**, upload the zip and and activate
 3. Go to **Settings → ConnectyCube Chat**, enter your **App ID** and **Auth Key**, and configure options as needed.
 To get **App ID** and **Auth Key** - register new account at https://connectycube.com/signup.
 Then go to Admin panel, create Application and put Application credentials from 'Overview' page.
 4. Save.
 The widget will appear on the frontend according to your display settings (floating button or embedded).